 In vertical orientation cladding, a double order of battens is used to provide adequate ventilation and drainage to the cavity.
-Vertical cladding profiles are installed onto horizontal battens made of treated timber or naturally durable species with a minimum size of 30x50 mm.
-Horizontal timber battens are attached to secondary vertical aluminium battens.
+Vertical metal battens are installed onto the support wall using a system of aluminium brackets.
+It is recommended to space metal battens at 600 mm centres.

+Horizontal timber battens made of treated timber or naturally durable species, are attached to vertical aluminium battens to maintain a consistent minimum thickness of 25 mm.
 We recommend installing the horizontal timber battens at an angle of 15° towards the interior of the cavity to ensure water drainage.